JoeRourke123/flotion./README.md

 * Add back button in to module/difficulty selection
 * Add in font stylings (bold, italic, underline, etc)
 * Add in other Flotion blocks (numbered list and equations)
+* Allow for more granular control of the stats page (i.e. selecting specific modules to view stats from)